 Bored of serving your drinks on the rocks?
 Why not try in the rocks?
 This cocktail sphere will certainly surprise everyone.
 A hollow ice sphere is filled with the desired cocktail and drinkers get to smash it open at the table.
 Great presentation and a lot of fun!

-At The Aviary, the hollow ice sphere is made using an expensive cold immersion circulator but in this post we explain you how to obtain similar results with just spherical ice molds and a regular freezer.
+At some molecular mixology bars, the hollow ice sphere is made using an expensive cold immersion circulator but in this post we explain you how to obtain similar results with just spherical ice molds and a regular freezer.
 The advantage of using an immersion circulator is that it is a lot faster and it is easier to obtain a hollow sphere with consistent ice wall thickness.

 Ice ball cocktail tools

 - Freezer (the colder the better)

 - 1 oz lemon Juice

 1- Fill the spherical ice mold base with your favorite water up to the maximum fill line.

 2- Close the spherical ice mold with the silicone cap.

 3- Place the spherical ice mold on a rack in the coldest area of your freezer.
 Follow these tips to obtain an ice sphere wall that has consistent thickness all around.

 - If you have a blast chiller, use it.
 If you don’t and you can adjust the temperature of your freezer, set it as low as possible.
 Use the “fast freeze” button if available.